Savree97/-Data-Generation-using-Modelling-and-Simulation-for-Machine-Learning-UCS654/README.md

 ## 📌 Project Overview

-This project demonstrates how modelling and simulation can be used to generate synthetic datasets for Machine Learning tasks.
+This project demonstrates how modelling and simulation can generate synthetic datasets for Machine Learning tasks.

-A Hospital Queue System is simulated using SimPy, and the generated data is used to train and compare multiple regression models.
+A Hospital Queue System was simulated using SimPy, and the generated dataset was used to train multiple regression models.

 ---